vdods/sept-rs/sept/doc/notes.md

 Thus formal data addressing needs to handle:
 -   Query (read-only)
 -   Mutation (application of diffs).
 Note that it's possible for a diff to change the type of a value, and that change has to be compatible with whatever aggregate data type contains the value (if any).

+## 2023.04.06

+Further refinement of diffs:
+-   `Diffable` and `Diff` are better than the statically typed diffs, but because `Diffable` doesn't specify a specific kind of diff that it accepts, `Diffable` must implement support for all supported diff types, and is therefore not extensible, so is not a feasible solution.
+-   Using `dy::Value` in the diff types was much more tractable than the fully statically-typed diffs.
+-   `Diffable` should instead accept a single diff type as a generic parameter, so that the impl is specific to one task, and that the diffable type is extensible in what diffs it works with.
+Then, each specific diff-diffable pair can be registered with the runtime so that it works in the `dy` context as well.
+-   The diff `ElementReplacement` is actually not necessary, given the `address_v` param of the `apply_diff_in_place` method.
+This could be done using the `Replacement` diff, and externalizing the element index to the `address_v` param.
+-   Could the diffs `ElementInsertion` and `ElementDeletion` be simplified to `Insertion` and `Deletion`, moving the element index to the `address_v` param?
+Are `Insertion` and `Deletion` actually meaningful in isolation?
+Yes, they could be diffs on a set container type in which there's no notion of index.
+For insertion into a map container, probably a more specific key-value pair insertion/deletion diff would be used.
+-   One unresolved design element is how to handle different combinations of address tokens and diff types?
+For example, there are several ways (currently) to address subdata of Utf8StringTerm: via "line" view, via "char" view, via "line-char" view, and (eventually) via "byte" view.
+However, having to have a single handler for the diff type precludes extending this case list in the future, since it involves a trait impl.
+One solution would involve somehow specifying a pattern to match a particular address suffix.
+This could naturally be done via type inhabitation.
+The advantage of this is that more than one address token can be used to determine what diff handler to use.
+The disadvantage of this is that it's more complicated.
+-   Simpler would be to only match one address token at a time.
+So the runtime would branch on (diffable_type, next_address_token_type_o, diff_type).
+Maybe the associated static types could be `NonterminalDiffable` (accepts a specifically-typed next address token as well as the "rest" of the address (but as an iterator of `&dy::ValueGuts`)) and `TerminalDiffable` (accepts no address tokens at all).
+Then each of these represent single nodes in the state machine that parses and handles the diff operation.
+The advantage is that the scheme is simpler.
+The disadvantage is that the handling can only depend on a single "next" address token, which may limit certain kinds of expressivity.
+-   In a way, queryable and diffable are, or should be, coupled together, since they have to obey the same addressing rules.
+At the very least, they need to be compatible.
+For example, doing a replacement on a given address should cause the query on that address to return the new value.

+It occurred to me that "diff" isn't exactly the right terminology for this stuff based on the existing vernacular.
+"Diff" is the difference between files, which this is analogous to, but specific changes to files are called "patches".
+Though I don't really think "patch" is a useful terminology for these concepts.
+Maybe "change" or "edit".
+Though ideally this term could work in the context of the category theory of structured data as well.

+Design challenge:
+    How to actually carry out an edit to some nested element of an aggregate key in an OrderedMapTerm?
+E.g. modify the 'a' to 'b' in:

+        m := OrderedMapTerm(('a', 123) => "Thingy")

+    The edit would have the form

+        self: m
+        address: (key, ('a', 123), 0)
+        operation: ReplacementTerm(old_data: 'a', new_data: 'b')

+    noting that after this, the "replaced" value 'b' has a different address altogether:

+        address: (key, ('b', 123), 0)

+    In order to make this particular edit, it must be correctly identified that `m`'s element with key ('a', 123) must be removed so that the key-value pair can be re-added with a different key ('b', 123).
+Furthermore, if there is an OrderedMapTerm nested within the key for the outer OrderedMapTerm, this process has to happen in an analogously nested way.
+It's possible that the edit results in a violation of the overall constraint of the data type.

+    In order to achieve this nested kind of edit, as the edit "passes" the `key` address token, it needs to remove the key-value pair addressed by that key from the OrderedMapTerm, apply the edit to the removed key portion of the key-value pair, and then attempt to re-add the key-value pair to the OrderedMapTerm.
+This re-addition process can fail.
+If so, to not violate the principle of least surprise, it should revert the OrderedMapTerm to its previous state before returning the error.
+Ideally it could check for constraint violation before modifying anything, but that's probably very hard to do in general.

+    For now, don't remove the key-value pair, but rather clone the whole thing, recurse the edit call to the key portion of the key-value pair, and if that completes successfully, add the new key-value pair and remove the old one.
+This will get expensive the more complex the nesting of OrderedMapTerm-s within keys is.